This post was most recently updated on July 31st, 2022.2 min read.

 So overall, I had to find a runtime identifier that would let me use the Entity Framework Core code-first migrations.

-Eh, well – long story short, it’s this easy.
+Okay – this one might be a bit weird.
+But long story short, it might be this easy.
 Change the RuntimeIdentifier to this (or similar, I’d suppose):

 While this could easily have side effects, you actually don’t need to check this change in at all.
 Just revert it before committing your changes – or even just after adding the new migration :)